amyers2/05-coders-choice/assignment.md

 ## The Timeline

-**Now**	start working on your proposal.
+* **Now** start working on your proposal.
 Once you have something, send it to me via PR.
 The sooner I get it and approve it, the sooner you can start work.
-**Nov 5**	All proposals must be in by midnight.
+* **Nov 5** all proposals must be in by midnight.
-**Nov 15** & 22	sanity check-ins.
-These are not optional, and 4 points will be deducted for any missing one **Nov 26**	All projects will be submitted by midnight.
+* **Nov 15 & 22**	sanity check-ins.
+These are not optional, and 4 points will be deducted for any missing one
+* **Nov 26** all projects will be submitted by midnight.
 Absolutely no exceptions